 What to Expect in a Support Group

-Support groups vary, but the basic format is a small group of patients (maybe no more than 10) meet on a regular basis to discuss their feelings and problems and provide mutual support.
-The session is guided by a professional therapist who is specially trained in group therapy.
-The therapist acts as moderator and may suggest a "theme" or topic for the group's discussion.
-Sometimes, the therapist will allow the group members to pick the topic for the session.
+Support groups vary, but the basic format is a small group of people (maybe no more than 10) meet on a regular basis to discuss their experiences and provide mutual support.
+Unlike formal group therapy, the meeting is often led by a lay person or group member with some training in facilitating group discussions.
+The group leader may act as a moderator.

 Am I a Candidate for a Support Group?